 Frequently Asked Questions:

-Just present your PVCC ID card (available from Security) if you are a student.
 PVCC faculty, staff and students are not issued a separate library card.
+Your PVCC ID card is your library card.
+Students are required to present their PVCC ID card (available from Security) in order to check out materials from the library.
 Virginia residents ages 16 and older may open a library account if a proper photo ID is provided.
 Please see Lending Policies for more information.

 We have a limited number of textbooks available on a first-come, first-serve basis.
 These can be checked out for use in the library for two hours at a time.
 Please note that we do not always have all the textbooks or even the most current editions, nor does the library purchase textbooks to place on reserve.